-The Company has been in litigation with Lightwater Long Short Fund ("Lightwater") for the years ended September 30, 2020 and 2019.
+The Company has been in litigation with Lightwater Long Short Fund ("Lightwater") during the year ended September 30, 2020, and the six months ended March 31, 2021.
 The litigation is due to Lightwater claiming damages for matters related to subscription agreements in a prior private placement.
 Management and legal believe that this lawsuit is without merit and is unpredictable.
 It is uncertain currently to determine the outcome of this lawsuit or our potential liability, if any.